 A Bit of Fatherly Advice About Online Etiquette

-I am not a dad so you might be wondering about the title of this blog post, but I am married to a terrific one and in honor of Father’s day, I wanted to start with this sage advice from Thumper’s father – sweetly shared when he was caught gossiping in the movie “Bambi.”
+I am not a dad so you might be wondering about the title of this blog post.
+But I’m married to a terrific one and in honor of Father’s day, I wanted to start with this sage advice from Thumper’s father – sweetly shared when he was caught gossiping in the movie “Bambi.”

 Although this comes from a film that is more than 70 years old, it stands the test of time and is especially applicable today as we consider online etiquette.

-Our world has become increasingly connected by the graces of interactive websites and social media and any bad behavior you exhibit online will live forever.
-Politicians and celebrities demonstrate this daily so we can learn from their mistakes, yet I am still frequently amazed at the behavior I see online.
+Our world has become increasingly connected by the graces of interactive websites and social media.
+Any bad behavior you exhibit online will live forever.
+Politicians and celebrities demonstrate this every day.
+We could learn from their mistakes, yet I am still frequently amazed at the behavior I see online.

-I think it’s important to apply a few etiquette rules to your online interactions – not just for the sake of propriety, but for self-preservation.
-You might think you are just being silly with your friends, but you never know who might stumble across your words.
+It’s important to apply a few etiquette rules to your online interactions – not just for the sake of propriety, but for self-preservation.
+You may think you are just being silly with your friends, but you never know who might stumble across your words.
 Whether you engage online for business, pleasure or both here are a few things to remember toward keeping your good reputation intact.

 I live in a small town.
-Or, perhaps I should say – small in comparison to other places I have called home (the Bay Area, Los Angeles, Pittsburgh).
-I love it here, but if there is one thing I have learned it is that negative comments are best kept to yourself.
-It may not happen today or tomorrow or even a year from now, but eventually thoughtless words that escape your lips and worm their way into your social network can come back to haunt you.
+Or, perhaps I should say – small in comparison to other places I’ve called home (the Bay Area, Los Angeles, Pittsburgh).
+I love it here.
+But if there is one thing I have learned it’s that negative comments are best kept to yourself.
+It may not happen today, tomorrow or even a year from now, but eventually, thoughtless words that escape your lips and worm their way into your social network can come back to haunt you.

 Bashing someone on social media is just poor form.
-Although you may succeed in shaming the recipient of your wrath, you are also establishing a permanent record of your meanness for everyone to enjoy.
+Although you may succeed in shaming the recipient of your wrath, you’re also establishing a permanent record of your meanness for everyone to enjoy.
 Resist the temptation and deal with your disputes privately.

-In the social media community there is much talk of being authentic and transparent in your interactions.
+There is a lot of buzz in the social media community about being authentic and transparent in your interactions.
 I too prefer to engage online with real humans who share their true selves.
-Yet, you have to assume that everyone is listening and consider how your words might be perceived by prospective employers, your children and even your grandmother.
+Yet you have to assume that everyone is listening and consider how your words might be perceived by prospective employers, your children and even your grandmother.

-So be real, be yourself and show your sense of humor.
+Be real, be yourself and show your sense of humor.
 Share your joys and your disappointments.
-But keep it clean and be careful to protect yourself by not over sharing.
+But keep it clean and protect yourself by not oversharing.
 If you wouldn’t say it in public, you shouldn’t share it online.
 There are some things we just don’t need to know.

 3) Share your opinions and give feedback, but avoid cat fights.

-Constructive criticism or spirited debates are fine and expected on social, but keep it respectful.
+Constructive criticism or spirited debates are fine and expected on social media, but keep it respectful.
 Attacking someone on their blog or saying snarky things in a chat won’t achieve anything.
 You will only succeed in tarnishing your own reputation.
-If the discussion gets emotional, politically charged or turns into a religious debate it is time to consider stepping away.
-You are entitled to your opinions, but you will not solve the world’s problems by getting into a spat online.
+If the discussion gets emotional, politically charged or turns into a religious debate it’s time to consider stepping away.
+You’re entitled to your opinions, but you won’t solve the world’s problems by getting into a spat online.

-4) Do not automate your personal interactions – that’s not social.
+4) Don’t automate your personal interactions – that’s not social.

 5) Avoid the hard sell.

-Although businesses are often online to promote their offerings, the people they engage with are not always ready for that message.
+Although businesses are often online to promote their offerings, the people they engage with aren’t always ready for that message.
 People interact online to build connections.
-Do not make your first interaction a sales one unless your prospect specifically requests it.
+Don’t make your first interaction a sales one unless your prospect specifically requests it.

 If someone connects with you online introduce yourself and get to know them.
 Build trust and establish credibility.
-If they are open to what you have to offer the opportunity to discuss it will arise, but it is considered poor form to go in for the kill when you have barely said “hello.”
+If they’re open to what you have to offer the opportunity to discuss it will arise, but it’s considered poor form to go in for the kill when you’ve barely said “hello.”